Jacen-Davis/j-artsey-kbd/v1/src/readme.md

 Ensure you follow the instructions to QMK to set up your environment properly.
 You will need to make a new keyboard using the `qmk new-keyboard` command.
 Then copy over the files in that folder under `keyboards/<keyboard-name>/` from `v1/src/`.
 The <keyboard-name> is the name you give the keyboard.
 The default layout options do not matter when asked when invoking `qmk new-keyboard` for this build, as you will overwrite it with the source files.

 Then, follow the make and flash examples.
 It should compile.
 If not, then you will have to troubleshoot.
+Customize to your heart's content.